 Herman Pacific is committed to finding new ways to lessen waste.
 So far they have been able to reduce to almost zero waste by using off-cuts to produce the heat used in kiln-drying timbers, as well as in the production of their proprietary Vertibat product.
 They also supply local capsicum growers and equestrian facilities in Northland with sawdust from non-treated timbers.

 Read more: About Oak

 Our Chair Pads

 James Dunlop Textiles supply us with wool textiles, used for all chair pads accessories at Ico Traders.
 New Zealand wool is sent to Italian mills t0 produce the fabrics.
 They are part of a larger distributed group of textile manufacturing that uses many certifications :

 - Standard 100 by Oeko-Tex

-James Dunlop focuses on their current environmental and social impact by making incremental improvements to their products and processes to lessen any negative impact while simultaneously delivery high quality products.
-James Dunlop has similarly analysed their business model to see where improvements in terms of emissions could be made.
+James Dunlop focuses on their current environmental and social impact by making incremental improvements to their products and processes to lessen any negative impact, while simultaneously delivery high quality products.
+James Dunlop has analysed their business model to see where improvements in emissions can be made.
 Since making changes to their freighting methods and focusing on mill to warehouse freight, they have seen a tangible shift in their business model and the amount of emissions it takes to deliver their product to the market.
-The team at James Dunlop is always dedicated to looking for alternatives to plastics used in the shipping of fabrics.
-So far they’ve explored fabric bags, paper/card sleeves and biodegradable/ compostable plastics.
+James Dunlop is dedicated to looking for alternatives to plastics used in the shipping of fabrics.

 James Dunlop deliver their fabric straight to our manufacturers in Christchurch who make the cushions.
 This is more efficient and cuts out unnecessary freight emissions.